jojo157/learning-platform/README.md

 - I want to be able to edit all site library contents, even if another admin created it.
 - I want to be able to amend all users' details, to enable a change in user access rights or if user has issue logging in.
 - I want to be able to remove a user from the platform and all their stored data.
-- I want to be informaed of users reaction to content.
+- I want to be informed of users reaction to content.

 ##### As the business owner